flackback/PixonUI/README.md

   <p align="center">
     A high-performance React UI library built with Tailwind CSS. <br />
-    Designed for modern dark-mode applications with a focus on aesthetics and developer experience.
+    Designed for modern interfaces with a focus on aesthetics, performance, and full theme support.
   </p>

   <p align="center">